HadrienG2/gsoc-cpu-race-docker/README.md

   find the proper package names for your system (and possibly install some extra packages)
-- Some of the builds in this recipe (in particular acts-core) are quite RAM-hungry and will merilly eat a little more than 2 GB of RAM per process.
+- Some of the builds in this recipe (in particular acts-core) are quite RAM-hungry and will merilly eat close to 2 GB of RAM per process.
 If your machine has less RAM than that, you may need to tune down the build job concurrency, which you can do by passing a -jN flag to ninja.
+- The Docker build recipe errs on the side of exhaustivity, building projects with as many components as possible and performing extensive sanity checks on the build.
+We recommend that you follow the same approach if you are trying out a new Linux distro or compiler.
+However, when working in a known-good environment, you can safely remove many sanity checks (and associated software dependencies) to save up build time.